xwanggroup/Deepro-Glu/README.md

 ### Guiding principles:
 * Folder 'data' contains train and test data used in this study.
 * Folder 'code' contains scripts for training the model and loading data.
-Load_data.py is the implementation of load raw protein sequence. model.py is the network architecture.
+Load_data.py is the implementation of load raw protein sequences. model.py is the network architecture.
 Deepro_Glu.py was used to training the proposed model. utils.py is the implementation of calculate model score.
 * Folder 'feature_extract' in folder 'code' contains the feature extract method.  aaindex.py is the implementation of AAindex. be_feature.m and exchange_matrix.m are the implementation of BE.
 BLOSUM62.py is the implementation of BLOSUM62 matrix.
 DDE.py is the implementation of dipeptide deviation from expected mean.
 * Folder 'result' contains model test result. test.py is the implementation of calculate model test result.